Jluedtke19/CSC356ProcedurallyGenerated/README.md

 ## The Quandering
 This virtual reality project implements a recursive backtracking algorithm to create procedurally generated mazes.
 The player spawns in one corner of the maze and must find their way to another corner of the maze; but there are several obstacles that will impede their journey.

+Disclaimer: The actual project files are not on this Github because of the maximum file size for Github.
+The project files are available upon request.
+The final scripts are uploaded in "FinalScripts".

 [Demonstration Video](https://www.youtube.com/watch?v=BzuK4CC3tA0&feature=youtu.be)

 This project was completed for a course at Cornell College: